-Journey of Discovery Research Project
+Enter the Journey of Discovery Undergraduate Research Contest

 Searching for the answer to a question can often lead you in a different direction from where you originally thought you’d go.
 What begins as a clear research project often becomes murky as you explore the books, articles, archival materials, etc. related to your topic.
 Sometimes a person or service in the library presents you with a new way to approach your project or introduces you to resources you never knew existed.
 In the end, you realize that your journey of discovery is just as important as the answer to your question.